LACMIP/emu/docs/_documentation/cataloging.md

 {: .notice--warning}

    3 | Enter the *Count* from the paper ID tag into the EMu *Lot Count* field.
 (The record will not save if you leave this field blank.)
-   4 | Check that the EMu *Disp.* (disposition) is "in collection."
+   4 | Check that the *Disposition* in EMu is "in collection".
    5 | Enter any information next to *Alt #* on the ID tag into the *Inst.
 Code* and *Inst.
 Number* fields in EMu.
    6 | Check that the *Collection* field matches what's on paper ID tag.
 The default value is "ST", so you only need to change it if "TX" is circled.
 TX (taxonomic) specimens should also have a blue "Moved to Taxonomic Coll." tag in addition to the standard white ID tag.
-Add lot numbers to these tags are you are cataloging.
+Add lot numbers to these tags as are you are cataloging.

 {% include figure image_path="/assets/images/cataloging_txtag.png" alt="image of example TX tag" caption="All specimens destined for the taxonomic collection should be accompanied by a blue TX tag.
 Add the lot numbers to these tags when you catalog them." %}